staruser143/dash-app/analysis/sharding_examples.md

 - **Efficiency**: Improves performance and scalability by preventing data hotspots.

 By hashing the `customerId` values and partitioning them into ranges, MongoDB ensures that data is evenly distributed and queries are efficiently routed to the appropriate shards.

-Does this help clarify how the value of `customerId` determines the shard it gets distributed to?

 When creating a sharded collection in MongoDB, developers need to perform a few specific steps to set up sharding.
 Here's what developers need to do: